ember-learn/ember-blog/source/2020-07-11-the-ember-times-issue-155.md

 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>
 Release of EmberJS 3.19! 🎉,
-Rock & Roll with Ember.js Octane edition is here 🔥🐹, State of Frontend Survey 📊, ember-meta 1.0.0 release 🚢,
+Rock & Roll with Ember.js Octane edition is here 🔥🐹, Ember 101: New video tutorial series for beginners 💻, State of Frontend Survey 📊, ember-meta 1.0.0 release 🚢,
 READMORE